Tracking and Querying Business Events

 Using the console filter box, you can filter events by particular attribute values.
-Because the console does not need to communicate to the server to display a filtered list or events details, there is no impact on server performance.
+Because the console does not need to communicate to the server to display a filtered list of event details, there is no impact on server performance.

 Click on an event to display properties defined for the event.

-For example, suppose an application enables and defines a custom events as follows:
+For example, suppose an application enables and defines a custom event as follows:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 <tracking:custom-event-template name="orderDetails"> <tracking:meta-data key="Order Id" value="#[ognl:orderId]" /> <tracking:meta-data key="Customer Name" value="#[ognl:customer.firstName] #[ognl:customer.lastName]" /> <tracking:meta-data key="Location" value="#[ognl:customer.city], #[ognl:customer.state]" /> <tracking:meta-data key="Product Name" value="#[ognl:items.name]" /> <tracking:meta-data key="Product Id" value="#[ognl:items.productId]" /> <tracking:meta-data key="Quantity" value="#[ognl:items.quantity]" /> <tracking:meta-data key="List Price" value="#[ognl:items.listPrice]" /> </tracking:custom-event-template> <flow name="order_management" doc:name="Order Processing" tracking:enable-default-events="true"> <cxf:jaxws-service serviceClass="com.mulesoft.demo.orderprocessing.ProcessOrderImpl" doc:name="Process SOAP Order request"/> <processor-chain> <tracking:custom-event event-name="Order Details" inherits="orderDetails"/> ... </processor-chain> </flow>